mvsanghvi/Lit-Review/Embryology+Somitogenesis/Embryonic Stem Cells.md

 			- Hypoblast adjacent to blastocyst cavity
 # Types
 - ES cells
-	- Early ESCs: Formed during cleavage, before blastocyst formation
+	- Early ESCs: Formed during cleavage, before blastocyst formation [[Week 1]]
-	- Blastocyst ESCs: Pluripotent cells from the ICM
+	- Blastocyst ESCs: Pluripotent cells from the ICM [[Week 2]]
 		- Form ALMOST any kind of cell in the body
 - Fetal stem cells
 	- Pluripotent cells responsible for initial development of all tissues before birth